shrutiebony/shrutiebony/README.md

 ---

-- Built a **chat-based interface** using Streamlit to surface available tools and enable interactive AI-assisted workflows.

 #### 🔹 Knowledge Graph & Network Intelligence Platform (Tech Mahindra – BT Group)
 - Designed and implemented a **graph-based CMDB using Neo4j** to represent 25K+ configuration items, network topology, and service dependencies.
 - Developed pipelines using **Python, Apache Spark, Kafka, and microservices** to ingest operational data, network events, and configuration updates.